 Status details :

-Status over the last 10 years is Stable with a increase of 56%
+Status over the last 10 years is Stable with a decrease of -8.7%

 Log collated index plot